elm-Saad/Quiz-app/README.md

 - [Open Trivia Database API](https://opentdb.com/api_config.php): This API provides the questions and answers for the quiz.
 - HTML/CSS: Basic HTML and CSS are used for structuring and styling the app.

+# Try It Out

+Check out the live demo of this project on [Netlify](https://saad-elm-quiz-app.netlify.app/).